 Better yet, now that the Dell has released the 2020 generation of XPS 13 laptops, you can buy this impressive machine at a serious discount.

 A convertible laptop under $400 is a great way to get plenty of utility from your laptop without spending your last dollar.
 The 2-1 Inspiron 11 provides great viewing options for video content and plenty of hands on control with the 11-inch touch display.
 The Dell Inspiron comes with a AMD A9-9420e processor, 4GB of memory and 64GB-128GB of storage, depending on the options you choose.
 We recommend going for more storage as the price only jumps around $50.
 This Dell laptop isn’t really for office use or intensive computing tasks, but is a good option for everyday web surfing and emailing, especially considering the affordable price.

 The catch?
 All the extra utility and power comes at a hefty price.
-When you put the petal to the metal and max out the XPS 13 2-1 components, you’re looking at a price just over $1,800.
-If you want to add 2-1 capabilities to the already impressive XPS 13, then this is the route to take.
+When you put the pedal to the metal and max out the XPS 13 2-in-1’s components, you’re looking at a price just over $1,800.
+If you want to add tablet-style features to the already impressive XPS 13, then this is the route to take.

 The Alienware Area-51m is a monster — literally and figuratively.
-It can serve as an expert level business laptop than can handle any computing task with relative ease, or a full-strength gaming laptop with the speed and graphics to handle even the most CPU-intensive games.
-But all that power comes at the expensive of portability.
+It can serve as an expert-level business laptop that can handle any computing task with relative ease, or a full-strength gaming laptop with the speed and graphics to handle even the most CPU-intensive games.
+But all that power comes at the expense of portability.
 This behemoth weighs a whopping nine pounds.
 That definitely doesn’t bode well for business travelers.